 Update: It’s been more than a year and more than a dozen shoots after and I haven’t seen El Nido as stormy as this, ominous dark clouds and all.
 If you’re here because you Googled “el nido wedding”, I’m sorry to disappoint you, but this portfolio entry is not the typical bright and sunny tropical beach wedding that you’re expecting.
 It has “stormy” written all over the fineprint.
 Still breathtaking nevertheless.

-Shot on location: Apulit Island Resort, El Nido Resorts, Taytay, Palawan, Philippines.
-Taytay is an hour and a half South of El Nido, but you’ll still get the same world-class treatment that you can expect from any of the other El Nido Resorts.
+El Nido Resorts: Apulit Island Resort destination wedding photos: Seph & Chris’ destination wedding in Apulit Island, Palawan x destination wedding photographer @redsheepphotocinema.
+Apulit Island Resort, El Nido Resorts, Taytay, Northern Palawan, Philippines.
+Leica M. Sony A7RII.
+VSCO.
+Voigtlander lenses.
+Taytay is one hour south of El Nido, but you’ll still get the same world-class treatment that you can expect from any of the other El Nido Resorts.